hcwang24/best_place_to_live/README.md

 My app is designed to provide an interactive and informative way to explore the Vancouver housing market.
 Whether you're a real estate professional, a data analyst, or simply curious about the housing price trends in Vancouver, my app has something for you.

-We hope you find my app useful and informative.
+I hope you find my app useful and informative.
 Happy exploring!

 ## Motivation and purpose